mikeal200/MoodyBluez/README.md

 #### Assumptions

-User is access to the mood recording and description during the day.
+User has access to the mood recording and description during the day.

 ### Example
 1.1